swcarpentry/python-novice-inflammation/episodes/04-lists.md

 > ~~~
 > {: .language-python}
 >
 > Here are some visual examples of how indexing a list of lists `x` works.
+First,
+> we can reference each row on the shelf as a separate list.
+For example, x[2]
+> represents the list of baskets on the third row of the shelf.
 >
 > [![x is now shown as a list of four rows, with x[0] representing the top row of
 > five baskets, x[1] representing the second row, x[2] representing the third row,
 > and x[3] representing the bottom row.](../fig/04_groceries_x0.png)]
 >
-> Using the previously declared list `x`, these would be the results of the
-> index operations shown in the image.
-Each row on the shelf is a separate list:
+> Index operations using the image would work like this:
 >
 > ~~~
 > print(x[2])